Nikon D1X vs D4

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D4 indeed provides for movie recording, while the D1X does not.
 The highest resolution format that the D4 can use is 1080/30p.

 Feature comparison: Nikon D1X vs D4

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D1X and the D4 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D4 offers a wider field of view (100%) than the one in the D1X (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D4 has a higher magnification (0.70x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D1X and Nikon D4 in connection with corresponding information for a sample of similar cameras.

 The D1X writes its imaging data to Compact Flash cards, while the D4 uses Compact Flash or XQD cards.
 The D4 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D1X only has one slot.

 Connectivity comparison: Nikon D1X vs D4